 自己紹介 Introduction To Japanese Armour Restoration

-My name is David Thatcher and I am a professional restorer of Japanese armour.
-I begun to restore armours in the early 1980’s committing to a full-time venture in 2011.
-My customers include many leading international dealers and collectors of samurai armour.
+My name is David Thatcher, and I am a professional restorer of Japanese armour.
+I began to restore armours in the early 1980’s committing to a full-time venture in 2011.
+My customers include leading museums, international dealers and collectors of samurai armour.

-I work from a commercial studio located in the historic roman town of Towcester in Northamptonshire, England.
-The studio is a annexation of the Limes Oriental Art Gallery which enables my visitors the opportunity to view a selection of finished items in a comfortable setting.
+I work from a commercial studio located in the historic Roman town of Towcester in Northamptonshire, England.
+The studio is an annexation of the Limes Oriental Art Gallery which enables my visitors the opportunity to view a selection of finished items in a comfortable setting.

-To date I have been able carry out restorations on some of the worlds finest samurai items crafted by the Myochin, Nagasone, Saiga, Baemen, Iwai, Saotome, Neo and Haruta Schools.
-I am a proud member of the Nihon Katchu Bugu Kenkyu Hozon Kai (Tokyo branch), The Northern Token Society and a regular contributor for The Samurai Armour Forum.
+To date, I have been able to carry out restorations on some of the worlds finest samurai items crafted by the Myochin, Nagasone, Saiga, Baemen, Iwai, Saotome, Neo and Haruta Schools.

 Decades of inappropriate storage and mishandling has not treated these treasures kindly.
 Many are now suffering from chipped and flaking lacquer, corroded fittings and rotting lacing.
-The lacing on those armours that have not suffered misuse are often in poor condition, or even disintegrating, because of the use of dyes that damage the silk.
+The lacing on those armours that have not suffered misuse are often in a bad condition or even disintegrating, because of the use of dyes that damage the silk.

 A Logical Approach To Restoration Over Conservation

-Prior to any work being undertaken a full assessment should be conducted, its important to retain as much of the original preserve as possible and focus on only that which requires attention.
+Before any work being undertaken a full assessment should be conducted, it’s important to retain as much of the original preserve as possible and focus on only that which requires attention.
 Assessments apply the following principles:

 This website is a showcase of the work and services that I can offer.
 If you have an item of samurai armour that requires attention, please feel free to contact me for some assistance.